sprestage/sprestage.github.io-personal-notes/journal.md

 ### Susan
 beginning of every month.
-- [ ] check in with Danny at end of day Tue, May 3 if I haven't heard from her on the trash truck data
+- [x] check in with Danny at end of day Tue, May 3 if I haven't heard from her on the trash truck data
 - [ ] work on next trip to US - contacting folks for plans, in priority order (Susan for Ayden and Kai, Stacy/Alma, Misha, Keith/Tahlia, Sylvan, Heather, Sean/Marci, also consider a mass email; time to start writing up what I want to say to intro the idea to everyone)
 - [ ] make psych appointment for Kai required by the school
-- [ ] Kai and Susan dental appointment this week
+- [x] Kai and Susan dental appointment this week
-- [ ] make Las Lajas reservation; sent initial message, continue tomorrow
+- [x] make Las Lajas reservation; sent initial message, continue tomorrow
-- [ ] order allergy meds from Target
+- [x] order allergy meds from Target
 - [ ] order more lotion
-- [ ] order more butt balm
+- [x] order more butt balm; Mama Rosa went out of business.  :(
 - [ ] research how to make passport renewal appointment for a minor, expedited for immediate travel
 - [ ] start list of restaurants and estimated budget each
 - [ ] find the invoice of the repair of the van to present the claim to the other insurance company; I worry that we only have the estimate and that Danny will need to get the actual receipt for the work because I did not receive it.
 Also, I might have this information in a bank account.
 Maybe check, maybe transfer.
 Messages with Danny Feb 18 2021, $1985.40 Luis Caballero, cuenta de ahorros, banco general, 04-30-01-469003-3.
 I checked carefully and no receipt was ever sent in WhatsApp by Danny.
 The need to do this was probably forgotten with the sudden need to move out of the Jaramillo house.